5 Secrets for a Closer Bond with Your Child

 Intimacy is hard to define, but we all know when we're feeling it.
-Whether it's crying on your best friend's shoulder after a tragedy or snuggling in companionable silence with your spouse in front of the fire, intimacy is when we feel connected.
+Whether it's snuggling in companionable silence with your partner or crying on your best friend's shoulder, intimacy is when we feel connected.

 How we humans build connections with each other, how we deepen them, and how we repair them when they fray is both as simple as a warm smile and as mysterious as the way the ground lurches when we see a picture of someone we have loved and lost.

 John Gottman, one of the most influential researchers in the world on family dynamics, has distilled the creating of intimate relationships down to their practical essence.
 It turns out that the building blocks of connection are the small overtures we make to each other every day, and the way our loved ones respond.
 Gottman calls these bids, as in "bids for attention."
 We could also call them overtures, as in opening movements.
 (You can find out more about John Gottman's work at the Gottman Institute website.)